-Our Board met ten times in 2018.
+Our Board met six times in 2019.
 Each director attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such director served on the Board) and (ii) the total number of meetings of all committees of our Board on which such director served (during the periods for which the director served on such committee or committees).
-This is our second Annual Meeting of Stockholders since our initial public offering on October 31, 2017.
+This is our third Annual Meeting of Stockholders since our initial public offering on October 31, 2017.
 Altair does not have a formal policy requiring members of the Board to attend our annual meetings.
-Seven directors attended the 2018 annual meeting of stockholders.
+All directors other than Mr. Chouinard attended the 2019 annual meeting of stockholders.